 A food shall be deemed to be adulterated — ....

-However, as long as the added ingredients are included on the label, it seems it's okay - it's just that we have to double check before purchasing!
+As long as the added ingredients are included on the label, it seems it's okay - it's just that we have to double check before purchasing!

-you agree, I can only suggest you contact the FDA and report examples where you feel a product is named in a misleading fashion, and please spread the word to encourage people to check information.
+If you agree, I can only suggest you contact the FDA and report examples where you feel a product is named in a misleading fashion, and please spread the word to encourage people to check information.

-Personally it annoys me.
 There are very good beekeepers out there, taking care of their bees and working to produce quality honey products and trying to get a fair price.
 When I see companies offering and labelling product as honey, when honey is not the main ingredient, this seems very unfair!